sizovs/sizovs.github.io/_posts/2019-02-15-the-principal-developer.md

 > If your only tool is a hammer, then every problem looks like a nail.

 The more money makers a company has – the better.
-Behaviors a principal developer displays are a display of the behaviors my company rewards.
+Behaviors a principal developer displays is the behaviors my company rewards and other developers mimic.
 That's why a principal developer must be **a trusted business partner in tech**.
-As a mentor, he will grow more developers that understand business.

 Me (smiling): "With your requirements, you have just filtered out 99% of developers on the market, including Alex."